Napoleonic Wars Online

 3. Game Sequence

 3.2.
-Normally wartime turns will be run twice a week, and peace or truce turns once a week.
+Normally campaign turns will be run twice a week, and peace or truce turns once a week.
 There will be a week's pause in the game at the end of each campaign, and pauses for holidays as necessary during the game.
 [More details on turn schedules]

 4. Scoring and Campaign Victory